Stress Statistics UK: 2024

 Employee stress statistics

-But when levels of stress become unmanageable, it becomes an issue which can damage both your performance and your health.
+But when levels of workplace stress become unmanageable, it can damage both your performance and health.

 Read on for our top picks of employee stress statistics from third-party organisations: